wp-plugins/tdo-mini-forms/Readme.txt

 * Widgets can now append information to the email sent to moderators
 * Tag Widget: allow submitters to add tags to their submissions
 * Categories Widget: First run of the categories widget.

+= v0.9: TBD =

+* Updated Upload Files: if a file is added as attachment, Wordpress will generate a thumbnail if the file is an image.
+* New Upload File Options: You can now automatically have a link added to your post that goes to the attachment page (can even use the thumbnail if it exists).
+Additionally, if the thumbnail exists, can insert a direct link to file using the thumbnail).
+* Uploads added as attachments will inherit the categories of the post (but remember the order of widgets is important so if the categories get modified after the upload widget has done it's biz, these changes won't be affected to the attachments)
+* More info on error checking!
+* "Notified" instead of "notify" in Notify Me widget
+* Added quicktags to the post "Content" widget (restrict tags option hides restricted tags from toolbar)
+* Uninstall was broken!
+Was not deleting option settings.
+* Removed "About" menu and reorgainsed the overview page a bit.
+* Added first draft of custom fields (only textfield and textarea supported)
+* Updated "1 Question Captcha" and "Categories widgets" to support multiple instances
+* Added a "Text" widget